pydicom/pydicom/README.md

 pydicom
 =======

-Read, modify and write DICOM files with python code
+A pure python library to read, modify and write DICOM files.

+This git repository is experimental -- the current pydicom repository is hosted on googlecode: http://pydicom.googlecode.com